When Classes Evolve: A Benchmark and Framework for Stage-Aware Class-Incremental Learning: Details of Stage-Bench

 \section{Details of Stage-Bench}

-As stated in the main paper (Sec.~3.3), this section provides a detailed description of the \textbf{Stage-Bench} dataset.
-Stage-Bench spans ten domains, each containing 20 classes, with every class annotated with two ordered morphological stages: Stage-0 (initial) and Stage-1 (evolved).
+As summarized in the main paper, \textbf{Stage-Bench} spans ten domains, each containing 20 classes, with every class annotated with two ordered morphological stages: Stage-0 (initial) and Stage-1 (evolved).
 The benchmark comprises 18,895 images with a roughly $1\!:\!1$ balance between stages, yielding 400 morphological stages.
 Fig.~\ref{fig:Bench} provides concrete examples of stage definitions across the ten domains.

+\paragraph{Why Preserve Cross-Stage Identity?} Stage-CIL keeps the prediction target at the semantic class level: the stage annotation describes the observed morphology but does not turn each class--stage pair into an independent category.
+Merging all stages into one static training distribution removes the ordered transition structure, whereas treating $(y,s)$ as a pseudo-class explicitly pushes different stages of the same class apart.
+The latter is unsuitable when downstream decisions operate on persistent semantic identity, such as species monitoring across life stages, asset recognition across aging or damage states, and long-term retrieval of evolving entities.

+\paragraph{Controlled Two-Stage Scope.} The current release deliberately adopts a clean Stage-0$\to$Stage-1 protocol as the minimal non-trivial setting that isolates the conflict between stable semantic identity and pronounced morphological change.
+Stage annotations and temporal order are therefore controlled benchmark variables rather than quantities inferred by the learner.
+Noisy, missing, or partially ordered stage information constitutes a broader robustness setting and is not assumed by the results reported here.

 \paragraph{Data Sources and Web Collection.} A majority of images in Stage-Bench are drawn from established public benchmarks (e.g., Food-101~\cite{BossardFood14}, VegFru~\cite{Hou2017ICCV}, Flowers~\cite{nilsback2008automated}, Birdsnap~\cite{van2015building}, Pets~\cite{ParkhiPets12}, MVTec-AD~\cite{Bergmann2019MvtecAD}).
 For each domain, we first identified classes whose semantics naturally support a two-stage interpretation.
 When the original datasets lacked explicit stage labels, we constructed Stage-0 and Stage-1 using a combination of programmatic filtering and manual grouping of visually compatible subclasses.
 To increase diversity and balance classes, approximately 29.6\% of the images were additionally collected from publicly accessible web pages using class- and stage-specific keyword queries.
 Images and annotations for the Insects domain were sourced from our private internal database.
 This subset will be made available to qualified researchers for non-commercial research use.
 Access will be provided upon formal request and approval, after which a private download link will be issued.